Archibald Murray: Appointment

-Wilson, Sir John French (BEF Commander-in-Chief) and Murray crossed to France on 14 August.
-The code books had been left behind in London, and Lieutenant Spears had to go back to London for another set.
+Wilson, Sir John French (British Expeditionary Force (BEF) Commander-in-Chief) and Murray crossed to France on 14 August.
+The code books had been left behind in London, and Lieutenant Edward Spears had to go back to London for another set.
 He returned to find Murray at Rheims trying to "unravel" the strategic situation of the German Empire's armies' invasion of France on a set of large maps spread out upon the floor of his hotel room, on all fours, dressed only in his "pants" (underwear), whilst chambermaids came and went.

 Retreat from Mons

 During the retreat of August 1914 the BEF staff, who had not rehearsed their roles, performed poorly.
 French was a dynamic leader but no manager.
-Robertson and Kirke recorded that Murray knew little of the plans which Wilson had drawn up with the French and had to work with a staff "almost entirely staffed from the (Military Operations) Directorate" who were used to working with Wilson.
-This staff included Colonel Harper, GSO1.
+William Robertson and Walter Kirke recorded that Murray knew little of the plans which Wilson had drawn up with the French and had to work with a staff "almost entirely staffed from the (Military Operations) Directorate" who were used to working with Wilson.
+This staff included Colonel George Harper.

 Murray summoned the Corps Chiefs of Staff at around 1am on 24 August (the night after the Battle of Mons), and ordered them to retreat, but gave them no detailed plans, leaving them to work out the details themselves.
-French agreed to Haig's request that I Corps retreat east of the Forest of Mormal (Haig Diary, 24 August) without, apparently, Smith-Dorrien (GOC II Corps) being asked or informed.
+French agreed to Douglas Haig's request that I Corps retreat east of the Forest of Mormal (Haig Diary, 24 August) without, apparently, Horace Smith-Dorrien (GOC II Corps) being asked or informed.
 (Inept staffwork was not unique to GHQ – neither I nor II Corps staff had checked whether or not the Forest of Mormal was occupied by the enemy.)
 On 24 August Harper refused to do anything for Murray, so that Lord Loch had to write messages even though it was not his job.
 Loch wrote in his diary for that day that Murray was "by nature petulant" and "difficult to work with".
-Murray and his staff were working flat out in intense heat at Bavai, and recorded (24 August) that he had passed 24 hours without undressing or sleeping.
+Murray and his staff were working flat out in intense heat at Bavay, and recorded (24 August) that he had passed 24 hours without undressing or sleeping.
 Smith-Dorrien visited GHQ to request detailed orders on the evening of 24 August, and had to bully Murray into issuing orders for II Corps to retreat to Le Cateau.